yoninazarathy/2504_2021_project1/README.md

 Students are supposed to fork the project and create their modifications and improvements according [Project1 description](https://courses.smp.uq.edu.au/MATH2504/assessment_html/project1.html).

-To load all functionallity run:
+To load all functionality run:

 ```
 julia> include("poly_factorization_project.jl")
 ```

-You may then use functionallity such as,
+You may then use functionality such as,

 ```
 julia> gcd(rand(Polynomial) + rand(Polynomial), rand(Polynomial), 101)